-Finland has increased its support to Ukraine since 2014, following the deteriorated political, economic and humanitarian situation in the country.
-In the four years between 2014 and 2018, Finland has supported Ukraine by EUR 44 million.
-The funding has been channelled to projects, international organisations' activities, humanitarian aid and posted advisers.
-Finland supports Ukraine also through the EU, the International Monetary Fund (IMF), and the World Bank (WB).
+Finland has increased its support for Ukraine owing to the deteriorated political, economic and humanitarian situation in the country.
+In 2014–2019, over EUR 48 million was directed to various projects, international organisations’ activities, humanitarian aid and secondment of experts.
+Finland supports Ukraine also through the EU, the International Monetary Fund (IMF) and the World Bank.

 In 2018, Finland launched a project to support the Ukrainian School Reform, which is implemented by the FCG International in partnership with the University of Helsinki.
 The project focuses on teacher training, study materials and learning environments.
 Ukraine wants to draw on Finland's education system and to improve students' ability to apply information in practice.